Seabrook Primary School is a wonderful place to learn and provides a fun and nurturing environment for children.

 Reading at Home

 We encourage parents to hear their children read on a regular basis, and discuss the books they are reading together.
+We have introduced Accelerated Reader into school which further enhances the children's understanding of the books they read as the children take an online quiz about the book they have just read.
 We also hold a Book Week each year to celebrate literature, often including a day when the children can dress as a fictional character.

 We promote a healthy eating ethos in school, providing balanced school dinners and encouraging nutritious lunch boxes.
 We ask that lunch boxes do not contain items such as chocolate or sweets, and crisps should not be sent in on a regular basis.